rubenwardy/NodeBoxEditor/README.md

     # to run
     ./bin/nodeboxeditor
-    # or double click the run_script.sh file
+    # or double click the run_editor.sh file

 Using the editor
 ================